A little history of the nougat from Saint-Tropez

 The most famous speciality from Saint-Tropez (Provence)?
 The nougat!
 Mellow, white, full of pistachios, honey from Provence and Spanish almonds… yum!
-The famous French writer Colette already loved it, when the famous café Sénéquier (who still sells it today) was popular in the 30’s.
+The famous French writer Colette already loved it, in the 30’s.
 In short, the nougat from Saint-Tropez is an institution!

 The nougat was created in Saint-Tropez by Martin Sénéquier, in 1887.
 Whoa, on the red and blue wrapper, we can see ″Silver medal in Poitiers, 1889″ and ″Silver medal in Bordeaux, 1897″.
 References to the International Exhibitions where our nougat get an award!